Member Spotlight

 It’s our members that make Tpas such a great organisation to be part of and what better way to show this than with our member spotlight feature.

-If you’d like to contact Sue about any of the below, click here
+If you’d like to contact Lorna about any of the below, click here.

 Tell us about a time that engagement has made a difference to your services or communities?